ids/cluster-builder/node-packer/README.md

 > The combination of Git + Packer + Ansible should ensure that all configuration is documented and repeatable, with no manual or ad-hoc configuration.

-#### With a VM template created you can move on to deploying a container orchestration cluster with [cluster-builder](https://github.com/ids/cluster-builder)
----